 - Dehydration: Actively work to stay hydrated.

-What can be eaten in measles?
+What can be eaten during measles?

 8. Navigating Outbreaks and Future Threats